mixpanel/docs/pages/docs/tracking-methods/sdks/java.md

 These operations are similar to the corresponding operations for user profile property updates.

 #### set
-<a style="font-family: courier" href="http://mixpanel.github.io/mixpanel-java/">groupSet()</a> updates or adds properties to a group profile.
+[`groupSet()`](http://mixpanel.github.io/mixpanel-java/) updates or adds properties to a group profile.
 The profile is created if it does not exist.

 ```java
 import com.mixpanel.mixpanelapi.MessageBuilder;